naoshibaikyu/superbuddn/epilogues/incorrect3.md

 %

-Murderer: Any last words?

-Nadine Happy: Do you think I'm cute?
-Be honest.

-%

 Eris: I am the most responsible person in the group.

 Nadine Sad: …You just set the kitchen on fire.